↑ Like this article? Support us with a single click of the AD

 Lincoln’s Ghost – –

 Grace Coolidge saw him standing in the Oval Office.
 His lanky figure as a shadow blocking light as he looked out to an old Civil War battlefield across the Potomac.

 Queen Wilhelmina of the Netherlands stayed at the White House in 1942.
 At night she woke to a knock at the bedroom door.
 Sleepily, she stumbled over, opened the door to see a tall man with a wide beard.
 He wore a tall hat and had a prominent face staring forward into the room behind her.
 The Queen fainted.
-When she woke the man was gone.
+Upon waking the man was gone.

 British Prime Minister Winston Churchill was visiting during World War II.
-Innocently taking a bath, he walked naked into the bedroom, a cigar hanging from his mouth.
-Immediately noticed the stranger in a chair by the fireplace.
-He almost yelled out before seeing it was Lincoln.
+Innocently taking a bath, he walked naked into the bedroom, cigar hanging from his mouth.
+Noticed a stranger in a chair by the fireplace.
+He almost yelled before recognizing Lincoln.
 The ghost calmly looking out a window.